turingschool/front-end-curriculum/lessons/module-3/merge-vs-rebase.md

 So while we don't care what has been merged into our **feature** branches, we **do** care what is being merged into our **master** branch.

 ### Advantages
-* Non-destructive, existing branches are not changed in any way, you just have another new commit
+* Non-destructive, existing branches are not changed in any way, you just have another new commit - Easy to undo

 ### Disadvantages
 * Pollutes the history of your repo, makes it hard to understand the evolution